ttulka/assemblyscript-samples/mandelbrot-txt/README.md

-# Plain Text Mandelbrot Set in AssemblyScript
+# Plain Text Mandelbrot Set in WebAssembly

 Prints the Mandelbrot Set to the console.